- Home

 Local Support

-Essex Frontline is a community project to help front line workers and members of the public quickly find details of local health and wellbeing services and to contact services through call back and referral options. https://essexfrontline.org.uk/
+Just a reminder that Essex Frontline is a community project to help front line workers and members of the public quickly find details of local health and wellbeing services and to contact services through call back and referral options. https://essexfrontline.org.uk/

-Online Behaviour and Risks:
+Online behaviour and risks:

-Safeguarding Measures Parents and Carers can support us with:
+Safeguarding measures parents and carers can support us with:

 Parking and collection

-safety issues on site and on Hall Lane.
-We have personally reported these issues to the local policing team and traffic enforcement but we really need your support to keep these areas clear and safe at all times.
-Please do not enter the main school car park at the end of the school day without prior arrangement and please do not park either side of the main gates / no stopping areas.
+Just a reminder that we do really understand that a safe collection of your child at the end of the school day is a priority for us all.
+However there has still been an increase in parents/carers collecting students on the yellow zig zag no stopping areas in front of the school gates.
+It is becoming a concern and causing health and safety issues on site and on Hall Lane.
+We have personally again reported these issues to the local policing team and traffic enforcement but we really need your support to keep these areas clear and safe at all times.
+Please do not park either side of the main gates / no stopping areas.
 These areas are usually completely clear by 3.20pm, could you arrange a slightly later collection time?
 There are plenty of clubs your child can attend or even complete some homework for 15 minutes before they meet you.
-Or alternatively could your child meet you slightly away from the school
+Or alternatively could your child meet you slightly away from the school gates?

 Medical Updates